johnpeart/dept-of-bad-ideas/_guest-guides/02-checklist-for-guests.md

 **Prepare your Unsaleable Policy pitch**.

 You will be given another policy problem to solve ahead of time.
-Prepare a 5 minute pitch to solve the problem.
+Prepare a solution to this problem that will take roughly 5 minute to explain, but do not write a verbatim script.
 The solution must be workable but politically unattractive.

 [Find out more about Round 2](/guest-guides/unsaleable-policy-division)